 He speaks German, English, Spanish and some French.

 After having written her PhD at the University of Vienna, Kristin Engelhardt worked as a Public Relations Manager at Siemens for 11 years.
 After that she founded her own company, engelhardt kommunikation, in 1992.
 The agency is specialized on employee communication and corporate publishing.
 Clients are and have been Opel Wien, Böhler Forging Kapfenberg, Böhler Welding Kapfenberg, Post & Telekom Austria, ÖBB etc. She has given numerous workshops for corporate clients.

-Roi Ferdinao holds a Bachelor degree in Hebrew Language and Jewish Language with a Teaching Certificate in Hebrew as a Second Language from the Hebrew University of Jerusalem.
+Roi Ferdinao holds a Bachelor degree in Hebrew Language and Jewish Language with a Teaching Certificate in Hebrew as a Second Language from the Hebrew University of Jerusalem and a Master degree in Jewish Studies from Vienna University.
 Aside from his teaching at LBS, he teaches Hebrew as a Foreign Language at the ZPC School, Vienna.
-Currently, he his studying for a Masters in Jewish Studies at the University of Vienna.

 Thomas Geldmacher is co-founder of the consulting firm Rundumberatung.
 From 2007 to 2015, he worked as Parliamentary Advisor on Cultural Affairs and Strategic Communication for the Austrian Green Party.
 He has held classes on the techniques of scholarly work, discourse analysis and the politics of remembrance at Vienna University’s Department of Political Science.
 Moreover, he has conducted wide-ranging research on aspects of the Holocaust in Eastern Galicia and on Austrian deserters of the German Wehrmacht during World War II, and he has also been a journalist for the Vienna weekly newspaper Falter.